-Michael has been involved in the electrical construction industry since 1993 and is an interprovincial journeyman electrician as well as a Gold Seal certified project manager.
-Michael oversees the day to day operations of the Service Department and continues to build and maintain relationships with new and existing customers on design build and design assist projects.
-Michael excels in constructing difficult, multi-faceted projects that require attention to detail.
+Nathan has been involved in the electrical construction and maintenance industry with Bridge Electric since 2003, is an interprovincial journeyman electrician and is working towards becoming a Gold Seal Certified project manager.
+Nathan oversees the day to day operations of the Service Department and continues to build and maintain relationships with new and existing customers on design build and design assist projects.
+Nathan excels in constructing difficult, multi-faceted projects that require attention to detail.

 At Bridge Electric we believe that safety should never be sacrificed for productivity.
 We invest in this belief, which can be seen in the external COR audits completed by W. Denault & Associates.
 Together with a people first first mentality, Bridge has received recognition as a top employer in British Columbia.
 However, these are just some of the elements that make Bridge Electric the company it is.
 Read more in our corporate brochure or information found on the rest of the website.

 Learn about Bridge Electric in our 2016 corporate brochure.
 The brochure covers some of our projects and recent VRCA Awards of Excellence winners.
 It outlines our safety philosophy and what being part of the Bridge team means to us.
 It also discusses what our “On Time” is and the efforts we invest to achieve it.